PencilCode/reference/documents/turtle/animation.html.md

 layout: reference
 ---

 Animation is one form of artwork that can be created in Pencil Code.
 It involves using objects (mostly [Turtles](Turtle.html) and [Sprites](Sprite.html), but could involve [Pencils](Pencil.html) as well) to create a scene, like in a play.
+As such, these objects are sometimes known as "actors".

 While all commands are useful in Pencil Code, there are a few which are specifically designed to be used in animation to make life easier.